 An intermediate course in electricity and magnetism, which includes electric fields, special methods of solutions of electrostatics, energy, force potentials, magnetic fields, electromagnetic waves, and radiation.
 Prerequisite: PHYS 221/222 and MATH 222.
-Offered as required.
+Offered every other Fall.

 PHYS 302 Mechanics